Jay Shetty: Career

 In 2019, Shetty launched the podcast On Purpose.
 The podcast was downloaded 64 million times in its first year.
 On Purpose became the number one health podcast in the world according to Forbes.
 In July 2023, Shetty interviewed US President Joe Biden on his mental health initiatives in a podcast episode filmed at the White House.
+Shetty has conducted interviews with a number of other public figures.

-In August 2019, YouTuber Nicole Arbour criticized Shetty for posting quotes without proper attribution, leading him to edit 113 posts from his Instagram to add attributions.
+In August 2019, YouTuber Nicole Arbour criticized Shetty for posting quotes without proper attribution.
+This led him to add attributions to 113 posts on his Instagram.

-Shetty has conducted interviews with a number of public figures.
+Shetty's website previously referred to him holding a degree in "behavioural science", rather than "management science".
+Shetty's ex-girlfriend, a practicing psychotherapist and head of mental health services at a university in the UK, opined that he misrepresented his knowledge and credentials.

 Jay Shetty Certification School

+In 2020, Shetty founded the Jay Shetty Certification School, an online learning platform for becoming an in-house accredited life coach.
+Shetty's school advertised a Level 7 diploma, billed at $7,400-a-term, claiming the certification was equivalent to a Master's degree in the United Kingdom.

+A 2024 investigation by The Guardian found that the school had made several misleading and erroneous claims regarding its status as being regulated by the Office of Qualifications and Examinations Regulation (Ofqual).
+In response to the investigation, Ofqual stated “Ofqual do not recognise Jay Shetty – the Centre is not linked to any OTHM Ofqual-regulated qualifications,” and made demands that references to Ofqual must be removed from the school website as they "might mislead".

+The investigation also found the school claimed to be in progression arrangements with the University of Chichester as well as several other UK universities.
+During an interview, a spokesperson from the University of Chichester stated “We have never worked with Jay Shetty Certification School" and "I’m very unhappy that we are included on the website.
+We are unsure why we are being mentioned.
+We will immediately be making contact to get our name taken off.”

-In 2020, Shetty founded the Jay Shetty Certification School, an online learning platform for becoming an accredited life coach.
-It claims to provide a Level 7 diploma, which is equivalent to a Master's degree in the United Kingdom.
-A 2024 investigation by The Guardian found that the school made misleading and erroneous claims of being Ofqual-regulated and in progression arrangements with the University of Chichester, as well as several other UK universities.
-Following the investigation, the website corrected some of these claims.
-Marketing professor William Keep of The College of New Jersey likened the school's business model to a multi-level marketing scheme, as many students are encouraged to recoup the $7,400 tuition cost by starting their own training centers.
+Marketing professor William Keep of The College of New Jersey likened the school's business model to a multi-level marketing scheme, as many students are encouraged to recoup the $7,400-a-term tuition cost by starting their own training centers.
+Following the investigation, Shetty directed his team to delete a number of posts, and hire a crisis PR firm for a SEO campaign.

 Other enterprises and roles

 Shetty is the co-founder of a video production company, Icon Media, along with Alex Kushneir.

-In 2021, Shetty and his wife Radhi launched Sama Tea, an adaptogenic brand inspired by ayurveda, rebranded as Juni Tea in 2023.
+In 2021, Shetty and his wife Radhi launched an adaptogenic tea brand, Juni, inspired by Ayurveda.

+In 2022, Shetty joined meditation product company Calm.

-He is in the ownership group of Angel City of the National Women's Soccer League.
+He is also in the ownership group of Angel City of the National Women's Soccer League.

-In 2022, Shetty joined meditation product company Calm as its "Chief Purpose Officer".